SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Now that we have those minor caveats out of the way, we invite you to take a closer look at the competitive pricing that Bay Alarm Medical offers.

 Bay Alarm offers two at-home systems, one with a landline connection and one with a cellular connection.
 They also offer three unique on-the-go options: a traditional pendant, a smartwatch-style device, and an all-in-one device for use both at home and away.
-Here are the different plans and monthly rates that you can expect.
+See below for the different plans and monthly rates that you can expect.

 Note that if you order more than one system, you’ll earn discounts.
-You can also take advantage of freebies and pay for upgrades as we’ve described below.
+You can also take advantage of freebies and pay for upgrades.

 You can customize your Bay Alarm Medical plan with fall detection and other upgrades.
 Here’s a rundown of your options:

 When we calculate total costs, Bay Alarm Medical tends to match or beat some of the other best medical alert systems available.
-And as mentioned, Bay is very reliable.
+Bay products are also very reliable.
 When we pressed the help button during testing, a highly-trained emergency response agent was on the line immediately.

 In fact, after testing the system several more times, we concluded that Bay Alarm Medical surpasses the industry average response time of 30 seconds.
 All of the calls came through on our two-way talk at 27 seconds or under.
-Two of these calls were even answered after 21 seconds.
-We were impressed!
+Two of these calls were even answered after 21 seconds, which is impressive.
 If a fast response time is important to you, we’d also recommend looking into Lifeline alert systems.

 Bay Alarm Medical provides two ways to customize your package.
 First, they offer a tiered pricing system.
 For example, if you decide that you want to go with an at-home system, you can order one of three packages: a landline system for $24.95, a cellular system for $29.95, or a cellular system with wall help buttons for $39.95.
 You can also make the system your own by tacking on an add-on or two.